re:publica TEN in Berlin: Deutsche Bank will be there

 At the first Deutsche Bank session on Monday, May 2, 1.30 – 2.30 pm, we’ll be looking at huge amounts of information – Big Data.
 How can Big Data be used by institutions to innovate?
 JP Rangaswami, Chief Data Officer at Deutsche Bank and long-time chronicler of the digital transformation, will share his views on this topic.

-In our second session on Wednesday, May 4, 1:45 – 2:45 pm, Norbert Kunz of Social Impact, Nadia Boegli, The Changer, and Nicolas Ritouet, Co-Founder of CodeDoor, will be asking the questions: How can social start-ups contribute to the integration of refugees?
+In our second session on Wednesday, May 4, 1:45 – 2:45 pm, Norbert Kunz of Social Impact, Nicolas Ritouet, Co-Founder of CodeDoor and Nadia Boegli will be addressing the questions: How can social start-ups contribute to the integration of refugees?
 How can good ideas be scaled up – and what should entrepreneurs keep in mind if they want to be active in this field?

 Deutsche Bank has been involved in this area for many years, providing coaching and mentors for social entrepreneurs.
 In light of current events, an impact fund was recently set up to help social start-up founders who contribute to refugee integration.

 Economy Stories: Film portraits of the pioneers of digital change

 For the third consecutive year, Deutsche Bank will be producing short films with some of the interesting speakers at re:publica as part of its Economy Stories series.
 Whether viewed as part of the re:publica event, or as stand-alone films, these videos make a lively contribution to the digital debate.